CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/slides.md

 # Outline

-1. Mocks Vs TestDoubles
+1. Mocks vs TestDoubles
 2. How to Use In C
-3. When And How to Use
+3. When and How to Use
-4. Making A New Mock
+4. Making a New Mock

 ---
 src: ./subsections/mocks_vs_testdoubles.md